-You can perform a COPY operation with only three parameters: a table name, an Amazon S3 bucket name, and your AWS credentials.
+You can perform a COPY operation as few as three parameters: a table name, a data source, and authorization to access the data.

 Amazon Redshift extends the functionality of the COPY command to enable you to load data in several data formats from multiple data sources, control access to load data, manage data transformations, and manage the load operation.

 This section presents the required COPY command parameters and groups the optional parameters by function.
 Subsequent topics describe each parameter and explain how various options work together.
 You can also go directly to a parameter description by using the alphabetical parameter list.

 The following example creates a table named CATDEMO, and then loads the data with

 sample data from a data file in Amazon S3 named

 create table catdemo(catid smallint, catgroup varchar(10), catname varchar(10), catdesc varchar(50));

 In the following example, the data source for the COPY command is a data file named

 category_pipe.txt in the

 tickit folder of